 Students are able to (1) think about contemporary legal issues; and advanced concepts in legal theory and research methodology and (2) develop knowledge and application of new technology in legal research; critical analytical skills; and broader research writing and communication skills.

 - Unit Coordinator(s)

-- Director of Postgraduate Studies
+- Director of Higher Degrees (Research)